signaturescience/metscale/README.md

 ## Acknowledgments

 This project builds off work that began in the [Dahak project](https://github.com/dahak-metagenomics/dahak).
-More information about the tools used in the workflows is available in the [DEPENDENCY_LICENSES](https://github.com/signaturescience/metagenomics/blob/master/DEPENDENCY_LICENSES) file.
+A variety of open source tools are used within the workflows, and more information about those tools is available in the [DEPENDENCY_LICENSES](https://github.com/signaturescience/metagenomics/blob/master/DEPENDENCY_LICENSES) file.